 Quality of Life – Total Points: 30

-Note: This metric takes into account both the percentage of people aged 65 and older working and the number of part time employees for every full time employee for people aged 65 and older.
+Note: This metric takes into account both the share of the population aged 65 and older working and the number of part-time employees for every full time employee for the population aged 65 and older.

-- Share of Population Aged 65 & Older Below Poverty Level: Full Weight (~1.67 Points)
+- Share of Population Aged 65 and Older in Poverty: Full Weight (~1.43 Points)

-Note: This metric refers to the percentage of adults aged 60 years and older who faced the threat of hunger in the past 12 months.
+Note: This metric refers to the share of the population aged 60 and older who faced the threat of hunger in the past 12 months.

-Note: This metric measures the percentage of commuters who use public transit as a proxy for the availability of public transportation.
+Note: This metric measures the share of commuters who use public transit as a proxy for the availability of public transportation.